Parenting Hack for Better Results Disciplining Your Oppositional and Strong-Willed Child

 Your child will learn that doing X, Y, Z is required to earn tablet time.

-Not completing what is expected means they’ve lost the chance to earn the time (Not lost the time itself).
+Not completing what is expected means they’ve lost the chance to earn the time, opposed to having you take their time away,

 Less Arguing and Outbursts

 You aren’t taking away anything anymore, so that is one less thing to argue with your child about.
 Instead, you’re the nice mom whose giving more time.
 Not earning time is all on them.